Utkarshmishra2k2/EvalForge/README.md

 This repository was produced for the **Gates Foundation AI Fellowship – India 2026** technical screening (Option B: Critique & Rebuild).

 The path was chosen because the CeRAI tool cannot be run in the resource-constrained environments most relevant to the fellowship's development-context focus.
 A critique that cannot be verified is not useful; neither is a tool that cannot be run.
 EvalForge was designed to be runnable in under two minutes on any machine with Python installed.

 ---

+## Path Choice
+I chose Option B — Critique & Rebuild — because attempting to install the CeRAI AIEvaluationTool made the core problem immediately apparent: the tool requires a 20 GB LLM judge, MariaDB, ChromeDriver, and 50 GB of disk before a single test case can run, which makes it impossible to evaluate in the resource-constrained environments most relevant to the Gates Foundation's development-context mandate.
+A critique of a tool that cannot be verified is not useful, and neither is a benchmark that cannot be reproduced; so rather than work around these blockers, I treated them as the primary finding and built EvalForge to address them directly.
+The design decisions followed from that premise: all eight metrics are deterministic and require no model to run, the test suite ships with the repository rather than being gated behind a request, structured JSON output is produced by default, and the entire framework runs on Python 3.10+ with a single optional dependency.
+The goal was not to build a more sophisticated evaluation system, but a more honest and reproducible one — one that a QA team on a mid-range laptop in a low-bandwidth environment could actually run, inspect, and trust.

+---